Android-for-Python/Android-for-Python-Users/README.md

 ## Manifest permissions

 Manifest permissions are declared in the buildozer.spec file.
 Common examples are  CAMERA, INTERNET, READ_EXTERNAL_STORAGE, RECORD_AUDIO.
 Apps that scan Bluetooth or scan Wifi may require multiple permissions.

+For example if the app connects to a network add INTERNET permission.

 WRITE_EXTERNAL_STORAGE is never required for api >= 30 https://developer.android.com/training/data-storage#permissions